-- Save time: Using responsive display ads, you can reduce your overhead for managing ad portfolios within ad groups and campaigns and dedicate more time to performance improvement.
+- Save time: Using responsive display ads, you can reduce your overhead for managing ad portfolios within ad groups and campaigns, and dedicate more time to performance improvement.

 Uploaded display ads

-If you want to have more control over the creatives for your display campaigns, you may also build and upload your own image ads.
+If you want to have more control over the creatives for your Display campaigns, you may build and upload your own image ads.
 Uploaded image ads are created outside Google Ads (in Google Web Designer, for example) and can be uploaded as a .zip file into Google Ads.
 Learn more about uploading your own image ads

 Conversion tracking can help you to track conversions and actions that people take on your website or app.
 These actions may include clicks to sign up, purchase or request a quote.
 Learn how to set up conversion tracking.

 But knowing the full impact of your Display campaigns can mean looking beyond clicks.
 This is where Engaged-view conversions come in.
 Engaged-view conversions have proven to be a more robust non-click conversion metric and you can now use them in your Display campaigns with video assets.
 Learn more about engaged-view conversions.